1I am 21, am I too old to enter the Maxwell Motorsports & Driving School?

 2Can you give the state road test?

 Yes we can.
 We have met strict guidelines and The State of Tennessee Department of Safety has licensed us as a Cooperative Driver Testing Program Agency.
-The student needs to be 15 1/2 years old or older, completed the 30 hour class with a passing grade, and have a Tennessee State Permit to qualify for the Tennessee State Road Test with Maxwell Driving School.
+The student needs to be 15 years and 10 months old or older, completed the 30 hour class with a passing grade, and have a Tennessee State Permit to qualify for the Tennessee State Road Test with Maxwell Driving School.
 The 36 hour course has to be completed in 24 weeks.

 3Can you give the state written test?